hpssjellis/google-should-make-tensorflowTinyJS/README.md

 Let's start making rtLite and TensorflowJS work together in the browser.
 It can be done, it just needs a community.

 </td><td>
-Also serial output can be tested in th browswer <br>
+The ML serial output can be tested in the browser <br>
  <video controls autoplay muted loop style="width:512px; height:288px;">
      <source src="media/vid/a14-webserial-test.mp4" type="video/mp4" >
  </video>